nicklewers/schematizr/README.md

 // }
 ```

-Find accepts a JSON literal and returns a matching value or object:
+We also have *find()*, which works on any nested JSON and return for any value or object:

 ### `find(callback, nestedObject, findShape)`